 interest of people outside the active lifestyle genre.
 Martin states the appeal of Flake E. goes beyond

 skaters and snowboarders in Portland.
 Martin says due to the care-free brand image, environmental roots

 and the overall clothing line diversity is intentional so there is nearly something for everyone.
+Sentence structure

 Although I believe having such a broad target market can be a disadvantage due to not having a